sudonut/reddit-search/readme.md

 Features I will be adding in the future:
 - A way for the user to see the amount of upvotes a post has
 - Allow the user to be taken to the specific post on reddit if they click on an image
+- Like posts locally without a reddit account

 In this project, I've learned how to: